Holocaust Memorial Day in Derby, is run by an independent planning group within the framework of the national Holocaust Memorial Day (HMD) Trust.

 The Derby group has been in place since 2001.
 It is funded from private donations, and is supported by the Mayor of Derby, Derby Cathedral, local community groups, and individuals.
 There is a week of events surrounding the 27th January each year.

-In 2017, the 27th January is a Friday.
-As the main QUAD event is in the evening this will conflict with the preparations for the Jewish Sabbath.
-In order to be fully inclusive we have decided to hold the events on THURSDAY 26th JANUARY 2017
+In 2018, the 27th January is on Saturday which is the Jewish Sabbath.
+As the main QUAD event is in the evening, holding it on the Friday will conflict with the preparations for the Sabbath.
+In order to be fully inclusive we have decided to hold the events on THURSDAY 25th JANUARY 2018

 In addition to the Holocaust during World War 2, the Armenian Genocide, the Ukrainian Holodomor and the Genocide of Bosnians at Srebrenica are also marked.